juzuz/Applause-Demo/README.md

 ![appProps](./assets/appProps.PNG)

+2. Change the port number and schema name in the spring.datasource.url to match your configuration

 Change the URL to whichever port your MySQL server is running on and the "applause" in the URL to whatever name you have chosen.

+3. Change the user and password to allow access

 Change the username and password and the database will be all set!

-Find the "database.sql" file in the folder "/backend/database.sql"
+Find the "database.sql" file in the folder "/backend/database.sql" and run the code in your MySQL CLI or Workbench

-and run the code in your MySQL CLI or Workbench
+4. Run the database.sql code in the backend folder in your mysql CLI or Workbench

 Run the backend server with your IDE and now let's start the front-end server!

 You will need to enter the "frontend/applause_demo" folder and run

+5. Run the following commands in the frontend/applause-demo folder

     yarn install

     yarn start

 to begin the front-end server.